mjza/mra-auth/policy_generator/README.md

 To support the attributes JSON the separator has changed to semicolon.

 # Convert Role.csv to policy.csv
+The `Roles.xlsx` is for our reference.
+First update it, then find related item in the `Roles.csv` and update related rows.

-First make a `Roles.csv` file.
-This file does not have some redundent columns.
+This file does have some redundent columns.
+Then follow the following steps to generate the `policy.csv` that is used by casbin.

 ## **Create the Virtual Environment**:
 Run the following command to create a virtual environment in the directory called `venv`